microsoft/vision-evaluation/README.md

 ## Additional Requirements

-The image caption evaluators requires Jave Runtime Environment (JRE) (Java 1.8.0).
+The image caption evaluators requires Jave Runtime Environment (JRE) (Java 1.8.0) and some extra dependencies which can be installed with `pip install vision-evaluation[caption]`.
 This is not required for other evaluators.